Shubham9528/Task-Management/README.md

         ```

-  **Server Listening**
-    *   Description: The server listens on the port specified in the `.env` file and provides API access for all the above routes. 👂 The server uses Node.js and Express.js to handle requests and responses.
-It connects to a PostgreSQL database to store and retrieve data related to users and tasks.
-Each route handles a specific part of the task management system, such as authentication, user registration, task CRUD operations, and fetching task details.

 ## Database 🗄️

 The application uses PostgreSQL 🐘 as its database.
 Two main tables are used: `tasks` and `users`.